Child and Youth Care

 Learn a wide range of prevention and intervention strategies that foster positive change and healthy development.
 Assess the strengths and needs of young people and families and develop interventions to meet those needs.
 Apply the principles of relational practice, lifespace engagement and anti-oppressive practice while working with children, youth and families.
 In classes, you learn practical and theoretical concepts and then apply them in field placements.

 Working with young people in field placements helps you to develop into a confident and competent child and youth care practitioner.
-By the end of this program, you have practical experience in two different work environments in the field of child and youth care, three days a week during your second and third year of the program.
+By the end of this program, you have practical experience in two different work environments in the field of child and youth care.

 This program offers two courses in outdoor activities.
-In these courses, you learn to facilitate activities in the outdoors while on a camping trip with fellow classmates and faculty - a truly memorable learning experience.
+In these courses, you learn to facilitate activities in the outdoors while on a two-day overnight camping trip with fellow classmates and faculty a truly memorable learning experience.

 There is a wide variety of work opportunities for you after graduation.
 As a child and youth care practitioner, you may find employment in a variety of environments: